OpenBMB/MiniCPM-V/README.md

 ## FAQs
 Click here to view the [FAQs](./docs/faqs.md)

+## Limitations
+As an experimental trial, we find MiniCPM-o 2.6 has notable limitations worth further investigation and improvement.
+- **Unstable speech output.** The speech generation can be flawed with noisy background and unmeaningful sound.
+- **Repeated response.** The model tends to repeat its response when encounting similar consecutive user queries.
+- **High-latency on Web Demo.** Users may experience unusual high-latency when using web demo hosted on overseas servers.
+We recommend deploying the demo locally or with good network connections.

 ## Model License <!-- omit in toc -->

 * This repository is released under the [Apache-2.0](https://github.com/OpenBMB/MiniCPM/blob/main/LICENSE) License.

-* The usage of MiniCPM-V model weights must strictly follow [MiniCPM Model License.md](https://github.com/OpenBMB/MiniCPM/blob/main/MiniCPM%20Model%20License.md).
+* The usage of MiniCPM-o/V model weights must strictly follow [MiniCPM Model License.md](https://github.com/OpenBMB/MiniCPM/blob/main/MiniCPM%20Model%20License.md).

 * The models and weights of MiniCPM are completely free for academic research. after filling out a ["questionnaire"](https://modelbest.feishu.cn/share/base/form/shrcnpV5ZT9EJ6xYjh3Kx0J6v8g) for registration, are also available for free commercial use.

 ## Statement <!-- omit in toc -->

-As LMMs, MiniCPM-V models (including OmniLMM) generate contents by learning a large amount of multimodal corpora, but they cannot comprehend, express personal opinions or make value judgement.
-Anything generated by MiniCPM-V models does not represent the views and positions of the model developers
+As MLLMs, MiniCPM-o/V models generate contents by learning a large amount of multimodal corpora, but they cannot comprehend, express personal opinions or make value judgement.
+Anything generated by MiniCPM-o/V models does not represent the views and positions of the model developers

-We will not be liable for any problems arising from the use of MiniCPM-V models, including but not limited to data security issues, risk of public opinion, or any risks and problems arising from the misdirection, misuse, dissemination or misuse of the model.
+We will not be liable for any problems arising from the use of MiniCPM-o/V models, including but not limited to data security issues, risk of public opinion, or any risks and problems arising from the misdirection, misuse, dissemination or misuse of the model.

 ## Institutions  <!-- omit in toc -->